The AIRSC Report is a bare minimum tool that is necessary for a project manager to start project execution.

 Action Item Tracker

-An action item is work that is a follow-on activity and often results from a meeting where the project team discusses activities, issues, or dependencies.
+An action item is a follow-up activity often resulting from a meeting where the project team discusses activities, issues, or dependencies.

-The action is not core to accomplishing the objectives of the meeting, for example, an issue or activity can have a follow-up activity.
+The action is not core to accomplishing the meeting objectives, for example, an issue or activity can have a follow-up activity.

-An Action Item Tracker helps the project team to organize these follow-on activities.
+An Action Item Tracker helps the project team to organize these follow-up activities.

 Issue Tracker

-Throughout the project, the project manager will face problems, gaps, inconsistencies, or conflicts that occur unexpectedly, which must be addressed so they do not impact the project’s triple constraints or performance.
+Throughout the project, the project manager will face unexpected problems, gaps, inconsistencies, or conflicts that must be addressed so they do not impact the project’s triple constraints (scope, time, cost) or performance.

 The Issue Tracker is a project document where all the issues are recorded and tracked.